The 2025 competition is now open for both photography and film submissions

 The jurors

 Competition winners are selected by a panel, consisting of experts from a range of disciplines.
-The 2023 jurors include Claire Bergkamp (CEO, Textile Exchange), Joi Lee, (Head of Editorial, Earthrise Studio), Sonia Jeunet (Education Director, Magnum Photos), William Simeone (Partnerships Manager, Magnum Photos), Jérôme Sessini (Magnum Photographer), and Zied Ben Romdhane (Magnum Photographer).
+The 2025 jurors include Claire Bergkamp (CEO, Textile Exchange), Sonia Jeunet (Education Director, Magnum Photos), Lorenzo Meloni (Magnum Photographer), Sabiha Çimen (Magnum Photographer), Olya Kuryshchuk (Founder and Editor-in-Chief of 1 Granary), Aditi Mayer (Activist and Storyteller), and Jenny Walton (Artist and Writer, Jenny Sais Quoi).

 The prizes

-The prizes may vary from year to year and are intended to enrich the winners’ creative development and career progression.
-This year, the overall winner will receive a commission for Textile Exchange to the value of £8,000 to document a story about material production around the world, as well as a mentorship with a leading talent from Magnum’s network of photographers.
-One runner-up will also receive a commission to the value of £5,000 for Textile Exchange and coaching sessions with a Magnum photographer and the Magnum Photos Education team.
+The prizes are intended to enrich the winners’ creative development and career progression.
+This year, the overall winner will receive a commission for Textile Exchange to the value of $10,000 to document a story about materials and their origins, as well as a mentorship with a leading talent from Magnum’s network of photographers and support from the Magnum Photos Education team.
+One runner-up will also receive a commission to the value of $7,000 for Textile Exchange.

 CONTACT